 In the kitchen there should be at least 2 circuits, each at 20 amps, serving the receptacle outlets at the counter surfaces.
 Receptacle outlets should be placed so that no point on the counter surface is more than 2 feet from a receptacle outlet.
 Again, the idea is that you should be able to place an appliance anywhere on the kitchen counter and its 2-feet long cord should reach a receptacle.
 And each countertop surface that’s more than 12 inches wide needs to be served by a receptacle.
 This is another common problem I see: a kitchen countertop surface that isn’t served by a receptacle.

-Until the 2023 version the National Electrical Code required that there a receptacle serving each kitchen island or peninsula work surface.
+Before the 2023 version the National Electrical Code required that there be a receptacle serving each kitchen island or peninsula work surface.
 Now the requirement is simply that if there’s not a receptacle outlet installed to serve a kitchen island or peninsula area then provisions must be provided to install one later.
 So for example if there’s a kitchen island that’s fixed in place it needs to at least have electricity run to it so that a receptacle outlet can be installed later.

 In a bathroom or powder room there should be a receptacle outlet installed within 3 feet of the edge of each sink.
 The receptacle can be on the wall or on the side of the sink’s vanity cabinet as long as it’s not more than 12 inches below the sink’s countertop.